AMD Radeon RX 5700M

 The TDP of the chip is rated at 120 Watt and therefore clearly lower than the desktop RX 5700 (150 Watt) but clearly higher than the lower end RX 5500M (85 Watt).
 Therefore, the chip is intended for big gaming laptops.

-Beware, currently our informations are based on leaks and rumors and may therefore change till the chip is officially announced (early 2020).
+Beware, currently our information is based on leaks and rumors and may therefore change till the chip is officially announced (early 2020).

 |Codename||Navi 10 / R19M-E120|